 Good subfloor ventilation improves the health of your home by reducing airborne fungal spores.

-Many Edwardian brick homes have a musty smell, originating from poor underfloor ventilation.
+Many Federation and Edwardian brick homes have a musty smell, originating from poor underfloor ventilation.
 This is often compounded by underfloor ducted heating systems which further reduce natural air movement.

 Ducts are sometimes left in contact with the ground causing heat loss and local condensation.
 Heating ducts should always be off the ground and strapped to the floor joist.
 This increased moisture is also enough to attract foraging termites and decay fungi.

-Exopest can simply install eco-friendly, solar-powered or low-voltage subfloor ventilation systems.
+Exopest can simply install Eco-friendly, solar-powered or low-voltage 12v subfloor ventilation systems.
 The difference is immediate, the energy running the system is free from the sun (for solar-powered systems) and results in a damp-free environment with no carbon emissions.

 Exopest recommends improving subfloor ventilation, particularly where the building has a damp or odour problem under the floor.
 Frequently people look at the air vents and assume the vent is working efficiently.
 This is often not the case.
 Good subfloor ventilation improves the health of the occupants by reducing airborne fungal spores.